Creative Uses for Paintable Beadboard Wallpaper

 Can you stain beadboard wallpaper?

-With a couple different tutorials, you can stain vinyl wallpaper to make it look like actual stained beadboard panels with any three of my faux stain techniques.
+With a couple of different tutorials, you can stain vinyl wallpaper to make it look like actual stained beadboard panels with any three of my faux stain techniques.
 For a more traditional, darker look, use this post: How to Gel Stain Wood.
-If you want a barnwood finish that still looks traditional, use this technique: Faux Stain with Latex.
+If you want a Barnwood finish that still looks traditional, use this technique: Faux Stain with Latex.
 And if you want a driftwood finish, use this technique: Faux Driftwood Finish with Paint.
-This best part is no one will guess that your stained beadboard is actually beadboard!
+The best part is no one will guess that your stained beadboard is actually beadboard!

 How to Apply Beadboard Wallpaper to Cabinets